google-marketing-solutions/product-return-predictor/README.md

       `use_ga4_data_for_feature_engineering` is True, this is automatically
       set.
 Example Value: 'refund_proportion'.
 If not using GA4 data, ensure this matches the column name in your input table.
-    - `recency_of_transaction_for_prediction_in_days` (**prediction pipeline only parameter**): The number of days to look back from the current date (or a defined cutoff) to consider transactions for prediction.
+    - `recency_of_transaction_for_prediction_in_days` (**prediction pipeline
+      only parameter**): The number of days to look back from the current date (or a defined cutoff) to consider transactions for prediction.
       Transactions older than this window will not be included in the prediction dataset.
       Example Value: 2 - this means we are only considering the latest 2 days of transactions for making predictions using pre-trained BigQuery ML model.
-How to Define: Adjust this value based on your business needs for recent transactions.
     - `return_policy_window_in_days`: The number of days within which a product can be returned according to your business's return policy.
 This influences how refunds are identified and considered for prediction.